gchang12/Learn-Vim/ch05_moving_in_file.md

 There are also plugins to help break this bad habit.
 One of them is [vim-hardtime](https://github.com/takac/vim-hardtime).
 To my surprise, it took me less than a week to get used to `hjkl`.

-If you wonder why Vim uses `hjkl` to move, this is because Lear-Siegler ADM-3A terminal where Bill Joy wrote Vi, didn't have arrow keys and used `hjkl` as left/down/up/right.*
+If you wonder why Vim uses `hjkl` to move, this is because the Lear-Siegler ADM-3A terminal, which Bill Joy used to write Vi, didn't have arrow keys and used `hjkl` as left/down/up/right.*

 ## Relative Numbering